-Dr. Sanders is proud of his reputation as one of the leading Los Angeles eyelid surgery specialists – the result of numerous personal referrals from highly satisfied patients.
-He is renowned throughout the greater Los Angeles area, including San Fernando Valley and Encino, as a compassionate plastic surgeon who treats each patient seeking blepharoplasty in LA with the highest respect and empathy.
+Dr. George Sanders is proud of his reputation as one of the leading eyelid surgery specialists in Los Angeles.
+He has earned this distinction as a result of numerous referrals from highly-satisfied patients.
+Dr. Sanders is renowned throughout the area as a compassionate plastic surgeon who treats each blepharoplasty patient with the highest respect and empathy.
 This approach allows Dr. Sanders to consistently deliver beautiful, natural-looking results for all of his patients.

 Why Have Eyelid Surgery?